Okumidori おくみどり

 History

 Another important factor driving this spread is that the popularity peak of Yabukita was around 35 years ago.
 A big part of tea farmers have or will soon begin to replant some fields, with the unique consequences it has to tea in the propagation of new or existing cultivars.
 Once replanted, it is not possible to harvest tea leaves at a profit for 4 to 5 years due to, among other, the size of the bushes, which need to grow from seedlings into full-grown bushes.
-In addition, when working with new cultivars, there is a period to find the correct processing methods and settings for that specific cultivar.
+In addition, when working with new cultivars, it takes time to find the correct processing methods and settings for that specific cultivar.
 Due to the popularity of Yabukita and the bottleneck in production it created, it is difficult for some farmers to deal with small-lot single-cultivar teas due to the enlargement and automation of their tea factories.
-The historical background of Yabukita is a heavy factor in the spread of new cultivars.
+The historical and industrial background of Yabukita is a heavy factor in the spread of new cultivars.

-The interest and promotion of the cultivar began sometime between 1990 and the early 2000s.
-According to a 2006 paper, the amount of land using Okumidori was about 715ha in 2002, with a projection of over 900ha in 2005 with non-harvested and new fields included.
+The interest and promotion of the Okumidori cultivar began sometime between 1990 and the early 2000s.
+According to a 2006 paper, the amount of land using Okumidori was about 715ha in 2002, with over 900ha in 2005 with non-harvested [3]and new fields included.
 Making Okumidori the 4th cultivar in terms of growing area, but still at around 3% of used cultivars.
 It is one of the most commonly grown cultivars, with Yabukita, Yutakamidori, Saemidori, Sayamakaori and Samidori.
-Data from 2022 shows Okumidori being the 3rd most grown cultivar in Shizuoka and Aichi and 2nd in Kyoto.
+Data from 2022 shows that Okumidori was the 3rd most grown cultivar in Shizuoka and Aichi and 2nd in Kyoto.
 That is not considering the group of "other cultivars" where most other cultivars get grouped into this statistic.
 Ten prefectures adopted it as a recommended cultivar in this 2006 study, mainly the Tokai, Kinki and Kyushu regions.
 Nowadays, it's grown in 21 prefectures.

 Characteristics

+The tree is strong with an upright shape although slightly shorter with good rooting of cuttings as well.
+In the nursery it also exhibits higher survival rates than Yabukita, 90% against 84% and adult seedling survival rate is 85% against 80%.
 It can be grown in warm and cold regions but needs care against frost damage in areas with large temperature differences.
 It has strong cold tolerance and is less prone to defoliation.
 Although it grows until late autumn, it is susceptible to damage from laceration-type frost damage in warm regions if fall fertilizer application is late in the year, as the new shoot will grow in late autumn.
-In terms of disease resistance, it is weak against anthracnose, but resistant to ring spot disease caused by Pestalotiopsis longiseta.
-Deep pruning and trimming regrowth after the second harvest are better than after the first tone to prevent overgrowth in autumn and recover faster for next year's spring harvest.
-There are no other special considerations for cultivation.
-Fertilizer management and application is similar to Yabukita.

-It can be grown anywhere in the country, and seedlings are available through multiple nurseries nationwide.
+Okumidori can be grown anywhere in the country, and seedlings are available through multiple nurseries nationwide.

 References